ushrestha703/JustCode/README.md

 ### What Now?

 Register your ideas with Kris, outlining the project idea and the members of the team. schedule a quick meeting him to launch the project.

+Be thoughtful about when you think you can hit certain milestones (phases from the protocol above.)